 Source communities.
-People whose direct cultural and ancestral heritage resides in museums outside their country and those in diaspora communities with a connection to that heritage.
+People whose direct cultural and ancestral heritage resides in institutions outside their country and those in diaspora communities with a connection to that heritage.

-Other ways and places decolonising practice is talked about
+Other ways in which decolonising practice is talked about

 Afriphobia.
 Anti-African hate and racism.
 Explained by TAOBQ (The African or Black Question).

-Anti-Blackness and #BlackLivesMatter.
-Including anti-black sentiment in non-White cultural groups.
+Anti-Blackness.
+Specific racial prejudice against Black people.
+Including anti-black sentiment in non-white cultural groups.